7 Skinny Starbucks Hacks You Didn’t Know Existed

 A Grande Vanilla Latte may sound innocent enough—until you realize you’ve just ingested 250 calories and 35 grams of sugar.
 Although your go-to orders may rack up some serious button-busting calorie counts, that doesn’t mean you have to give up on Starbucks for good in order to witness your waistline shrink.
 Fortunately for coffee lovers, the java giant offers plenty of modifications and room for customization—even if it’s not scribbled on their menu.
-Find out how to slim down your caffeinated Starbucks order with these simple hacks and then check out the 28 Starbucks Items That Diet Experts Love for other delicious picks that won’t break your calorie budget.
+Find out how to slim down your caffeinated order with these simple Starbucks hacks and pair your pick with our diet-expert-approved Starbucks items to stay within your calorie budget.

 Cut It Short